The Difference Between South American and African Coffee

-First of all, what is a variety?
+First of all, what is a coffee variety?
 A variety is a variation of the Coffea Arabica plant.
 The coffee cherry has subsets of plants, each with its own characteristics.
 Coffee varieties have a tight-knit parallel to something like apple varieties.
-Granny Smith, Fuji, and Red Delicious are all apples, but each variety has its own unique physical characteristic, color, shape, and most importantly; flavor profile.
+Granny Smith, Fuji, and Red Delicious are all apples, but each variety has its own unique physical characteristics, color, shape, and most importantly; flavor profile.
 Coffee is the exact same way.
-A Bourbon, a Pacamara, and a Geisha variety are all Arabica cherries, but each has its own subset of differences from one another.
-To learn more about what exactly a variety is, check out our blog: Coffee Varieties Explained in Two Stories.
+Bourbon, Pacamara, and Geisha varieties are all Arabica cherries, but each has its own subset of differences.
+To learn more about what exactly a variety is, check out our blog called Coffee Varieties Explained in Two Stories.

-Some varieties are found more commonly in certain regions, and tend to favor their climate.
-For example, the Bourbon variety is most commonly found in South and Central America.
+Some varieties are found more commonly in certain regions and tend to favor their specific climate.
+The Bourbon variety, for example, is known for being found all over South and Central America.
 It can be found in Africa too, but has become most popular in Latin America.

 Most Arabica beans are grown in high elevations, but there is still some variation within this.
-Kenyan coffee, for example, is often grown and processed at lower levels so elevation isn't always an indication of quality for it.
+Kenyan coffee, for example, is often grown and processed at lower levels and therefore elevation isn't always an indication of quality for it.
 Kenyan coffee professionals have a unique coffee grading system and process coffee so well, that a lower elevation doesn’t appear to impact the quality of their coffee in a negative way.
 Don’t let elevation alone be the deciding factor in selecting coffee.
-Yes, higher elevations produce excellent coffee, but maybe good farming practices, climate, or rainfall can make up some of the difference for farmers in lower elevations.
+Yes, higher elevations are known for producing excellent coffee, but good farming practices and other factors can easily make up for lower elevations in some parts of the world.

-Processing methods have also really expanded in the last 10 years or so.
-For a long time, it was just wet or dry also known as natural.
-Now there’s the honey process, hydro honey, fermented processing.
-If you would like more details about different coffee processes, check out our blog on hydro-honey.
-There’s a brief summary of coffee processes and how hydro-honey blends processes.
-There are so many variables when it comes to processing that it's hard to come to a specific conclusion.
+Processing methods have really expanded in the last 10 years or so.
+For a long time, there was just wet or dry processing.
+Now, there are many new techniques like the honey process, hydro honey, and fermented processing.
+If you would like more details about different coffee processes, check out our Hydro-Honey Process blog.
+There’s a brief summary of the most popular coffee processes and how the hydro-honey process blends them all together.

-There is so much more we know now about coffee than we did 20 years ago that we can all make more informed decisions about why one coffee tastes better than another.
+There is so much more we now know about coffee than we did 20 years ago.
+Because of this, we can all make more informed decisions about why one coffee tastes better than another.
 Personal preference is always the best way to pick your favorite.
 Whether you roast at home or buy roasted coffee, what is your favorite?